pypy/pypy.org/posts/2025/12/toy-load-store.md

 var1 = store(var0, 0, 5)"""
 ```

-Unfortunately, this only works if the values&mdash;constants or SSA values---are
+Unfortunately, this only works if the values&mdash;constants or SSA values&mdash;are
 known to be the same.
 If we store *different* values, we can't optimize.
 In the
 live stream, we left this an exercise for the viewer: